Jakob Schnaitter

 Jakob Schnaitter (born 7 March 1996) is a German tennis player who specializes in doubles.
-He has a career high ATP doubles ranking of world No. 46 achieved on 10 November 2025.
+He has a career high ATP doubles ranking of world No. 31 achieved on 3 August 2026 and a singles ranking of No. 686 achieved on 6 November 2023.

 Career

 Schnaitter played college tennis at Azusa Pacific before playing at Wake Forest as a graduate transfer.

-2024-2025: ATP and top 50 debuts
+2024-2026: ATP debut, first title

-Schnaitter made his ATP main draw debut at the BMW Open in Munich, where he partnered with Mark Wallner in doubles.
-He also entered directly into the main draw in Hamburg with Wallner.
+Schnaitter made his ATP Tour main-draw debut at the 2024 BMW Open in Munich, where he partnered with Mark Wallner in doubles.
+He also entered directly into the main-draw in 2024 Hamburg Open with Wallner.
+After qualifying for the main-draw, Schnaitter combined with Wallner to win his first ATP Tour doubles title at the 2026 BMW Open, defeating Théo Arribagé and Albano Olivetti in the final which went to a deciding champions tiebreak.

 Doubles performance timeline

-Current through the 2025 Almaty Open.
+Current through the 2026 Chengdu Open.